 We took an underwater photography trip to the Philippines in December 2016.
+We returned in November 2024.

 "Grouper" comes from the Portuguese "garoupa".
 Groupers have a stout body and a large mouth.
 They swallow prey rather than biting pieces off.
 Groupers eat fish, octopuses, and crustaceans.

-longfin grouper, Epinephelus quoyanus
+Longfin grouper, Epinephelus quoyanus

-peacock grouper, Cephalopholis argus
+Coral grouper, Cephalopholis miniata

 Squirrelfish are ray-finned fish.
 Most of them are red.

-three-spot squirrelfish, Sargocentron comutum
+Three-spot squirrelfish, Sargocentron comutum

 Parrotfish are found in relatively shallow tropical and subtropical oceans.
 Their teeth are a tightly-packed mosaic on the external surface of the jaw bones, forming a parrot-like beak with which they rasp algae from coral and other rocky substrates.